karafka/rdkafka-ruby/README.md

 ## Installation

-This gem downloads and compiles librdkafka when it is installed.
-If you If you have any problems installing the gem, please open an issue.
+When installed, this gem downloads and compiles librdkafka.
+If you have any problems installing the gem, please open an issue.

 ## Usage

-See the [documentation](https://karafka.io/docs/code/rdkafka-ruby/) for full details on how to use this gem.
-Two quick examples:
+Please see the [documentation](https://karafka.io/docs/code/rdkafka-ruby/) for full details on how to use this gem.
+Below are two quick examples.

+Unless you are seeking specific low-level capabilities, we **strongly** recommend using [Karafka](https://github.com/karafka/karafka) and [WaterDrop](https://github.com/karafka/waterdrop) when working with Kafka.
+These are higher-level libraries also maintained by us based on rdkafka-ruby.

 ### Consuming Messages